Sanction Guidelines

 Why it matters

-When serious incidents happen, decisions can be rushed or shaped too heavily by pressure in the moment.
+When serious issues happen, decisions can be rushed or shaped too heavily by pressure in the moment

 -